-Oven repairs account for a big percentage of appliance repairs in the UK and of those repairs faulty elements remain one of the most common.
+Faulty ovens account for a huge percentage of appliance repairs in the UK, and of those repairs, damaged elements remain one of the most common problems.

-In order to understand why fan oven elements fail we must first look at the part they play in the workings of our ovens.
+In order to understand why fan oven elements fail, we must first look at the part they play in helping our ovens to function correctly.

-Fan oven elements are generally found on the inside rear of electric ovens.
-When you switch the oven on the element heats up to generate heat.
-This heat is then circulated around the oven by a fan placed directly behind it.
+Fan oven elements are generally found inside electric ovens, and are located at the rear.
+When you switch the oven on, the element heats up.
+This heat is then circulated around the oven by the fan, which will be placed directly behind it.

 So now we know how an oven works in a basic form, let’s look at what can cause a fan oven element to fail.

-Faulty element oven repairs are one of the more simpler repair jobs however you still need to know what you’re doing.
-Whilst there are some people who would be confident in replacing an element themselves we strongly advise you to seek the services of a qualified service engineer.
+Therefore, whilst there are some people who would be confident in replacing an element themselves, we strongly advise you to seek the services of a qualified service engineer.
 This is because it can be extremely dangerous to work with electrics, if you don’t know how to do so.

 If your oven element has become faulty, feel free to book an oven repair with us and we will have it back in shape in no time!